 The white Hawaiian hibiscus is one of the rare flowers native to the rainforests of mountains Moloka’i and O’ahu in Hawaii.
 You can only find some subspecies between elevations of 390 to 2500 feet.
 The Immaculatus subspecies that grow in the valleys of Moloka’i are rarely seen.

 There are many rare flowers in the world for different reasons.
 Whatever the reason, rare flowers are beautiful parts of nature that we shouldn't allow to go extinct.
 As a lover of rare plants, you can do your part by not encouraging the illegal harvesting and trade of rare flowers.
-You should verify the source of whatever rare flower or rare flower product you buy.
-On rare occasions, you may even find one of these gems in the wild.
+You should verify the source of any rare flower or product you buy.
+You may even find one of these gems in the wild on rare occasions.

 Shirasu, M., Fujioka, K., Kakishima, S., Nagai, S., Tomizawa, Y., Tsukaya, H., ... & Touhara, K. (2010).
 Chemical identity of a rotting animal-like odor emitted from the inflorescence of the titan arum (Amorphophallus titanum).
 Bioscience, biotechnology, and biochemistry, 74(12), 2550-2554.